alban-read/M1-MICRO-FORTH/README.md

 I plan to add sound and 2D sprites and escape from the terminal, in the next phase after this.

-After that I will finally be able to program a Mac like it is a micro-computer again, even if it did turn into Unix.
+After that I will finally be able to program a Mac like it is a micro-computer again, even if it did turn into UNIX.

 ###  M1 MICRO FORTH - a small, simple, non-standard Forth

+Runs on the Mac Mini M1 under OSX.

 #### Features